dschmenk/PLASMA/doc/DRAWL.md

 - The PROG feature isn't present.
 Programming is limited to interpreting lambda S-expressions
 - Number values are limited to 32 bit integers, no floating point
-- Deep recursion.
-The 6502 architecture limits recursion, so don't expect too much here
+- General recursion.
+The 6502 architecture limits recursion (but see tail recursion below), so don't expect too much here
 - Arrays not implemented

 However, the code is partitioned to allow for easy extension so some of these missing features could be implemented.